-Freshman year was a very dynamic year in my life because it was filled with many ups and downs.
-Some of the highlight of my year were being part of a campaign for Undergraduate Student Government and moving up into a leadership as the Presentation Coordinator.
-I am now also a part of the executive board of the Somali Student Association as the IT-chair.
+Freshman year was a very dynamic year in my life because it was filled with so many ups and downs.
+There were several highlights in my year but my favorites are, one, being part of the Steven and Lauren campaign for Undergraduate Student Government and moving up in the leadership role as the Presentation Coordinator.
+Two, being elected a member of the executive board for the Somali Student Association as the IT-chair.

-Earlier this year, I was selected to be a committee representative for the Diversity and Inclusion division of the Undergraduate Student Government.
-This position has given me a lot of opportunities to start and create several hard hitting conversations around the campus that fostered the sense of inclusion in the university.
-Under the new campaign #ENDHATEOSU, I have been able to organize and be a part of several diversity discussions like for example, The Israel-Palestine Discussion.
-In attending this event, I was able to get an unbiased information about the issue and have very meaningful and informed discussion with my peers and determine new ways in which the problem could be solved.
+Earlier this year, I was selected to be a committee representative for the Diversity and Inclusion commitee of the Undergraduate Student Government.
+This position has given me a lot of opportunities to start and create several hard hitting conversations around campus that fosters the sense of inclusion.
+Under the new campaign #ENDHATEOSU, I have been able to organize and be part of several diversity discussions like for example, The Israel-Palestine Discussion.
+In attending this event, I was able to get unbiased information about the issue, have a very meaningful and informed discussion with my peers, and determine new ways in which the problem could be solved.